CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-### Updates in version 0.3.7
+### Updates in version 0.3.8
-- Improved performance of queries.
-- Added split interfaces to `IRepository<T>` for more flexible architecture.
-- Updated checking on existing user in the database.
-- Added wider predicates capabilities for methods Get and Exist in repositories.
+- Removed unnecessary asynchronously from method Transfer in BankAccountRepository.
 ****
 # Documentation